fehmeen-tariq/fehmeen-tariq/README.md

    - Data consulting for a lawyers volunteer organization, helping draw insights.
    - Data analysis and equity trading for a prop tech startup, assisting in acquisitions

-🧮 Skills and Learning: Python, SQL, R, Tableau, Salesforce, MS Excel, Power BI
+🧮 Skills and Learning: Python, Jupyter Notebook, SQL, R, Tableau, Salesforce, MS Excel, Power BI

 💞️ Passionate about all things data, traveling the world, performing arts, sustainability, museums and an avid watcher of Formula 1 races and cricket tournaments